HSBNE/manual.hsbne.org/docs/howwework/constitution.md

         2. Access to any members-only services or equipment.
     4. Access to any services or systems required to facilitate their membership.
-6. General Meetings (GM, GMs)
-    1. The meetings of the Members is the General Meeting (GM).
-    2. The General Meeting is held monthly on the second Tuesday of each Month.
-    3. Quorum
-        1. Quorum of the General Meeting is as defined by Quorum for The Management Committee at General Meetings.
-    4. Notice
-        1. Notice of the meeting is taken to be the schedule of the general meeting.
-        2. Notice period of agenda items requiring vote is 5 days
-        3. Notice period of agenda items not requiring vote is nil.
-        4. Notice of Agenda items are one of:
-            1. Any identifiable communication on the OCM, where identifiable is having the words "Agenda" and the date of the meeting in question.
-            2. Proposals requested to be taken to meeting.
-    5. Business to be Conducted at General Meetings
-        1. The association will maintain a by-law that details the procedure and default agenda of general meetings.
-7. Annual general meetings
-    1. Each annual general meeting must be held -
-        1. at least once each year; and
-        2. within 6 months after the end date of the association's reportable financial year.
-    2. Unless the membership is otherwise notified by the executive, each annual meeting shall occur at the standard meeting time and the standard meeting place on the date of the Scheduled General Meeting for May each year.
-    3. Business to be conducted at annual general meeting of the association.
-        1. The association is assumed to be a level 1 incorporated association.
-            1. If the association qualifies as a level 2, it operates as a level 1.
-            2. If the association qualifies as a level 3, refer to the Act.
-        2. As a Level 1 Association, the following business must be conducted at each annual general meeting of the association -
-            1. presenting the
-                - financial statement,
-                - audit report to the meeting for adoption;
-                - presidents report, if they opt to provide one.
-            2. voting to receive the association's
-                - financial statement,
-                - audit report, for the last reportable financial year;
-            3. Thankyous and celebration of the achievements of the Executive, Committee over the last year.
-            4. Electing members of the executive;
-                1. The executive are dissolved, ie stood down from their positions.
-                2. Each executive position comes to vote in turn;
-                    1. In the order of:
-                        1. President
-                        2. Treasurer
-                        3. Secretary
-                    2. Voting is always by secret ballot
-                    3. The Chairperson will take nominations from the first tranche.
-                        1. Nominations do not require seconding.
-                        2. Persons may self-nominate.
-                    5. Any voter present may request the tranche be put aside and moved to the next tranche,
-                        1. In this case, the Chairperson must hold a vote.
-                        2. The vote will pass if unanimous.
-                    6. If there are more than zero nominations in the tranche, The voters must vote for the position amongst the nominees.
-                    7. If there are no nominations, the next tranche is raised and the process repeats until the position is filled.
-            5. Welcome the new Executive of the association
-            6. Meeting proceeds as the first General Meeting of the Operational Year of the association.
 8. When membership ends
     1. Resignation of Membership
     2. A member may resign from the association by